tristanlukens/dotfiles/macOS-setup.md

 - show absolute path in window title: `defaults write com.apple.finder _FXShowPosixPathInTitle -bool true`
 - show hidden files by default: `defaults write com.apple.finder AppleShowAllFiles -bool true`

+### Visual Studio Code

+- when a key is held down, hold it down like in other OSs instead of showing accents etc for the letter: `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`

+### Sublime Text

+- when a key is held down, hold it down like in other OSs instead of showing accents etc for the letter: `defaults write com.sublimetext.4 ApplePressAndHoldEnabled -bool false`